craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 ##### Session Two; 07/25/23
 ###### The Inner Jungle

 The wall, as described, is connected to an over grown road.
 It ends/begins at the houses, and continues into the jungle.
 We continue to travel along the road and find a pair of houses wrecked.
-Laelithar shapes into a mouse and explores, reporting that the insides of the rubble are uninteresting and too dense to explore.
+Laelithar shapes into a mouse and explores, reporting that the insides of the rubble are uninteresting and too dense to continue exploration.
+Lavinia reports that the road is magical, but cannot determine the school.

+We pass through a barrier, which suddenly shifts the acre of jungle infront of us into a grass clearing; the road is straight and well kept, leading towards a large stepped pyramid.
+The creatures of the jungle, even the bugs and birds, are not here in the clearing with us.

+I sent the entry team of Barthalamule, Arie, and Spencer to clear the first room before the rest of us enter.
+Laelithar and Liviana are